One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 - Taste test: Start with one teaspoon per cube equivalence; adjust seasoning as needed based on your dish’s profile.

-- Dissolve in water first: For soups/stews requiring broth replacement, dissolve the crushed cube in hot water before adding.
+- Dissolve in water first: For soups or stews requiring broth replacement, dissolve the crushed cube in hot water before adding.

 These simple approaches ensure you get consistent results whether using cubes directly or converting them into teaspoons of powder or paste.